 Users affected by High RAM and CPU Usage by Runtime Broker have reported noticing as much as 50% CPU and 1 GB RAM being used by Runtime Broker on their computers.

-Microsoft recommends terminating Runtime Broker Process, if this service is using more than 15% of memory on the computer.
-However, terminating Runtime Broker Process helps only if Runtime Broker is bothering you once in a while.
+Microsoft recommends that you terminate the Runtime Broker process, if this Windows service is using more than 15% of the memory on your computer.

 1. Stop Runtime Broker Process Using Task Manager